veliovgroup/meteor-cookies/README.md

 /* Server */
 if(Meteor.isServer){
   var cookie = new Cookies({
-    auto: false, // Do not bind middleware by default
+    auto: false, // Do not bind as a middleware by default
     handler: function(cookies){
       cookies.set('gender', 'male'); //true
       cookies.get('gender'); //male